Number of pupils and pupil premium grant (PPG) received:

 An independent careers team (Careers Inc) have been employed for one day per week to work with students from years 9-13.
 Presently, all Year 11 students receive an individual ‘interview’ with the Senior Leadership Team to support them with their Post 16 applications, but are also offered the opportunity for independent advice and guidance with the Careers Inc service.
 Additional consultations have been made available to any student who wishes to receive further support with their Post-16 transition routes.
 Work is taking place with years 9-11 students, in particular with those students who are at risk of becoming NEETs (Not in Employment Education or Training).
 Students who are identified by the above criteria are all given time with the advisors with a particular focus on their future and choices.

 The Academy employs its own Education Welfare Officer.
 Our Education Welfare Officer is a specialist in the area of Safeguarding; working tirelessly to support our most vulnerable students maintaining strong links with external agency support services.
 Both are an extremely valuable resource and greatly appreciated by the students.
+The Inclusion Manager, Learning Managers, Teaching Assistants, Regional SEND Directors, Bridge Manager and PLC Manager make up a highly skilled and experienced team whose focus is the achievement of all students.
+Weekly meetings ensure that vulnerable students are making the progress they should and any form of intervention that is needed is in place.

 The Bridge is the Academy’s Social Inclusion Centre, coordinated by the Bridge Manager.
 Within the Bridge support is given to students with more complex social, emotional, behavioural and medical issues.
 It provides a safe and supportive environment for the Academy’s most vulnerable students whilst maintaining the links with academic and curriculum areas to support a seamless re-integration.
+The Bridge proactive intervention programme offers a varied and wide ranging programme of workshops and courses throughout the year including ABC (Actions Behaviour and Consequences programme), Anger Management, Self-esteem groups, Personal Safety and the STOP programme, a behaviour modification programme designed to support the most difficult to reach and disengaged students and prepare them for life.

 The Progress Learning Centre is coordinated by the PLC Manager and provides students with personalised learning packages designed to meet individual need.
 Focused intervention is also provided to support and raise attainment and deliver alternative GCSE equivalent qualifications.